samer--/cpsmemo/README.md

 ## Haskell version

-The version in subdirectory promises a few things:
-	1. The basic monad implementations are already there.
+The version in subdirectory `haskell` is port of the main ideas from cpsmemo.ml, taking advantage of (a) all the monad stuff already in Haskell (b) the recursive `mdo` notation (backed up by `Control.Monad.Fix`) and (c) more polymorphism.

-	2. There seems to be no more need for the Dynamic module to get sufficient polymorphism.
+Because of more polymorphism, there seems to be no more need for the Dynamic module.

-	   Possibly, this is because we don't actually need multi-prompt delimited control here;
-		the Haskell ContT monad transformer seems to be sufficient.
-	3. No need for explict open recursive style, which is a bit of a pain for large sets of mutual recursive functions, such as in the Tomita2 grammar.
-In fact, Haskell's normal recursive `let` is still no good for creating sets of recursive _monadic_ operations, but it turns out that by using `Control.Monad.Fix` and the recursive `mdo` notation, we can still get away without explicit open recursion -- the `mdo` notation does it all behind the scene.
+A notable feature of this version is that there is no longer any  need for explict open recursive style, which was, to be honest, a bit of a pain for large sets of mutual recursive functions, such as in the Tomita2 grammar.
+In fact, Haskell's normal recursive `let` is still no good for creating sets of recursive _monadic_ operations, but it turns out that by using `Control.Monad.Fix` and the recursive `mdo` notation, we can still get away without explicit open recursion -- the `mdo` notation invokes the monadic fixed point operator `mfix` behind the scenes.

-The Haskell version is not complete yet, as I have yet to sort out the type classes to mirror the functorial parameterisation of the OCaml version, or the parser combinators.
+The end result is a lot less code than the OCaml version!

+Fitting this into a system of type classes mirroring the functorial parameterisation of the OCaml version seems to be difficult and is not done yet.
+For example, it would be nice to parameterise by a `MonadRef` (instead of fixing the ST monad) and by a nondeterministic monad transformer (instead of using `ListT`).

 ## References